 PLAN YOUR SHIPMENT

 You can pack your bike yourself or hire a shop from our bike shop finder to pack your bike for you.
 If you need a box or case, check out our store.
-We’ll pick up your packed bike up from your house or your local bike shop, or you can drop it off at your local FedEx.
+We’ll pick up your packed bike up from your house or your local bike shop, or you can drop it off at one of our partner carrier locations..

 Georgetown, KY 40324